Here's Our Rant About Senseonics Holdings Inc. (SENS)

 Sponsored

-The average price from analysts is $2.03, which is $0.95 above the current price.
 SENS currently public float of 435.95M and currently shorts hold a 15.68% ratio of that float.
-Today, the average trading volume of SENS was 3.11M shares.
+Today, the average trading volume of SENS was 3.06M shares.

 SENS’s Market Performance